absol27/Debian_Dependency/README.md

 ## Steps

-- Set Architecture and Date in scrape_snpashot.py
+- Set Architecture and Dates in scrape_snpashot.py
-- Fetches neareast available snapshot and the stable distro at the set date
+- Fetches nearest available snapshot and the stable distro at the set date
-- Downloads metadata of binary packages in main, non-free and contrib (for that ARCH)
+- Downloads metadata of **published** binary packages in main, non-free, and contrib (for that ARCH)
 - Decompresses and stores the metadata in Packagelist_DUMP
-- Parse package info and insert in DB
+- Parse package info and insert it in DB
-- Parse dependencies for each package and insert into a table linking to the package table
+- Parse dependencies for each package and insert them into a table linking to the package table

-## Todo

-- Integrate code with other components of debian supply chain
-- Currently runs for one date and selected ARCH